Summary of Program

 Students apply to one of the four University of California’s COSMOS campuses — UC Davis, UC Irvine, UC San Diego and UC Santa Cruz.
 While each campus employs the best practices in STEM education, the curriculum of each program builds on the unique teaching and research expertise of its faculty and host campus.

-Each campus can only accommodate about 160 participants, so selection is competitive.
+Each campus can only accommodate about 160-200 participants, so selection is competitive.
 A typical COSMOS student has a GPA of 3.5 or above.
 Students must have achieved academic excellence.
-Our policy os to admit 9-11 graders first.
-The application will be available online January 21st.
+The application will be available online January 19th.
 In making admission decisions, we consider the following factors:

 - Grades, especially in math and science courses